-The obvious solution to the densification is smarter ways of sharing spaces – over the day, week, month and year.
-Israels Plads is a contemporary example of this.
-Serving as a schoolyard during the daytime, a public basketball court in the afternoon and a dining room in the evening.
-A skate park during the weekday and a flea market during the weekend.
+The obvious solution to the densification is smarter ways of sharing spaces – over the days, weeks, months and years.
+Israels Plads is a contemporary example of this, serving as a schoolyard during the daytime, a public basketball court in the afternoon and a dining room in the evening; a skate park during the weekday and a flea market during the weekend.

 for all ages

 On the surface, unique facilities have been created to inspire and encourage movement and exercise – formal or informal.
 The cut-outs feature round bench formations underneath the trees, where people can observe the life unfolding on the plaza.